alexi.sh

 • High-value diplomatic and government officials in countries with documented offensive cyber programs

 Adoption friction.
-The primary barrier to broader adoption is not awareness — iOS surfaces Lockdown Mode clearly in Settings — but compatibility.
-Users who need to access banking apps with strict WebGL requirements, video conferencing platforms using advanced WebRTC features, or web tools built on WebAssembly will find that Lockdown Mode breaks their workflows in ways that are difficult to diagnose.
-Per-app exemptions in iOS 18 reduce this friction but do not eliminate it.
+The main barrier to wider use is not awareness. iOS shows Lockdown Mode clearly in Settings.
+The barrier is compatibility.
+Some users need banking apps with strict WebGL needs, video calling platforms that use advanced WebRTC features, or web tools built on WebAssembly.
+For them, Lockdown Mode breaks their workflows in ways that are hard to diagnose.
+Per-app exemptions in iOS 18 ease this friction but do not remove it.

 Geographic concentration.
-Access Now's 2024 report notes that Digital Security Helpline clients who enable Lockdown Mode are disproportionately located in Central Asia, the Middle East, Southeast Asia, and Latin America — regions with documented use of commercial spyware against civil society.
+Access Now's 2024 report notes a pattern.
+Digital Security Helpline clients who turn on Lockdown Mode sit mostly in Central Asia, the Middle East, Southeast Asia, and Latin America.
+These are regions with documented use of commercial spyware against civil society.

 6. Workarounds and per-app exemptions

-Since iOS 17, Lockdown Mode supports site-level and (from iOS 18) app-level exemptions.
+Since iOS 17, Lockdown Mode supports site-level exemptions.
+And from iOS 18, it supports app-level exemptions too.

 FaceTime contact exemptions (iOS 17+).
-You can whitelist specific contacts so their FaceTime and audio calls reach you normally even with Lockdown Mode enabled.
+You can whitelist specific contacts.
+Their FaceTime and audio calls then reach you normally, even with Lockdown Mode on.
 Calls from unknown callers are still blocked.
-This removes the primary usability complaint about Lockdown Mode for personal communication.
+This removes the main usability complaint about Lockdown Mode for personal communication.

 Third-party app exemptions (iOS 18).
-Individual apps can request to run with Lockdown Mode suspended for their process.
-This requires explicit user authorization via Settings and is logged.
-It is intended for security research tools, professional media production apps, and enterprise software that cannot function under Lockdown restrictions.
+Individual apps can ask to run with Lockdown Mode suspended for their process.
+This needs explicit user approval via Settings and is logged.
+It is meant for security research tools, professional media production apps, and enterprise software that cannot work under Lockdown limits.

 7. Should you enable it?
 Decision matrix